awsome-dev/rollup-plugin-minify-vanilla-web-components-template-literal/README.md

 Changes from the original

-- Support for Vite in TypeScript environment (original had a type error in vite.config.ts)
 - Support for es modules (both commonjs and es modules)
 - Support for rollup 4
 - Changed test code to jest-based